For Presenters Creating Videos

-- The video must be under three minutes (but can be shorter).
+- The video must be under three minutes long and the audio must be audible.

 - It is strongly suggested that final movie files are kept under 400 MB, as this will make it much easier to upload it to the event website.
 While you will be uploading the final video file to our event site, the file will actually reside on Vimeo and so their guidelines are our guidelines.
 Vimeo handles most video file types well, but for best possible conversion of your uploaded video, you can visit their video compression page for these guidlelines.

 - The STEM for All: Research & Design for Impact event website with all of the videos and discussion posts will still be available for anyone to view once the event is over.
 Participants retain all copyright and equivalent rights, but, upon submission of materials, participants agree to license their submissions under the Creative Commons Attribution-NonCommercial-NoDerivs 3.0 Unported License (CC BY-NC-ND 3.0).

 - Co-presenters can be added during the submission process.
 All presentations must be submitted by 5 PM EDT, April 26, 2017.

 - All videos should reference funder support (e.g. NSF, ED, NOAA).
 If your project is funded by NSF, it must show the NSF logo, award number, and disclaimer.
 If funded by another agency, follow their protocol.

 Download template with NSF logo: NSF Logo Disclaimer Template

 - If you presented in last year's event, you can present again this year, but you must submit a new video.